joelermantraut/faculty-content-updater/README.md

 # faculty-content-updater

 This script opens a faculty WEB, and downloads any new content on it.
-Depending on content, it saves content in different ways.
+Depending on content, saves it in different ways.
 It goes from each subject page like a directory, creating folders on new sections, and downloading or saving data in each format.